 Differential Susceptibility

-Studies have shown that nature gives your baby their first personality traits early on, but parenting also affects the child’s development.
+Studies have shown that nature gives your baby their first personality traits early on, but parenting also affects their development (12).

-At first, the baby responds to their surroundings in a way that is mostly guided by their genes.
-Later, their life experiences mold these biological patterns, and help make them stronger or more vulnerable in moments of stress (13).
+At first, babies respond to their surroundings in a way that is mostly guided by their genes.
+Later, their life experiences mold these biological patterns and help make them stronger or more vulnerable in moments of stress.

 These differences are collectively referred to as differential susceptibility.
 They explain why even siblings in the same family setting develop differently.
-Even if the parenting style is the same, every baby has a different way of experiencing the world around them (14).
+Even if the parenting style is the same, every baby has a different way of experiencing the world around them.

-This is why it is especially important to understand your baby’s unique temperament.
+This is why it is essential to understand your baby’s unique temperament.

 Child Temperament and Parenting Style

 What does this mean for parents looking for the best ways to deal with their sensitive children?
-The most important thing is to encourage the child into more favorable behavior with positive reinforcement.
+The most important thing is to encourage the child to behave more favorably with positive reinforcement.

 Difficult Babies

-If your baby cries a lot, it’s normal to feel overwhelmed and feel like it’s your fault they’re not happy.
-The parents of a difficult child need to remain calm even if the baby is frustrated.
-If they have trouble with regularity, try to maintain specific meal and sleeping schedules as much as you can.
+If your baby cries a lot, it’s normal to feel overwhelmed or feel like it’s your fault they’re not happy.
+Parents of difficult children need to remain calm even if the baby is frustrated.
+If the baby has trouble with regularity, try to maintain specific meal and sleeping schedules as much as you can.

 “Difficult” children are the ones most affected by their environment, and they often need more parental support.
-They need not only structure and consistency, but also loads of patience.
-As you’ve probably guessed by now, parents may need to use different parenting styles on difficult children (15).
+They need not only structure and consistency but also loads of patience.
+As you’ve probably guessed by now, parents may need to use different parenting styles with difficult children (13).

 Easy Babies

-Happier babies, on the other hand, let their parents sail by those first months with ease.
+Happier babies let their parents sail by those first months with ease.
 However, these kids are also easily neglected.
-Seeing as they don’t complain much, they may end up spending less time with their parents, and more on their own (16).
+Seeing as they don’t complain much, they may end up spending less time with their parents and more on their own (14).

 Slow to Warm Up

 If your baby is slower to warm up, try letting them adapt to new things at their own pace.
 Take your child’s particular traits into account.
-Encourage them into new situations, but don’t force things on them.
+Encourage them to experience new situations, but don’t force things on them.

-Early temperament is only one factor, and your child’s personality may change a lot when they grow up.
+Early temperament is only one factor, and your child’s personality may change significantly as they grow up.
 Their environment can help enhance or tone down some of their biological traits.
 Even a baby with problems adapting to regular rhythms can grow up to handle school and stressful situations like any other kid.